WangYuNeng/Ark/README.md

-# Spatial_Analog_Automata
+# ARK: A Design System for Agile Development of Unconventional Computing Paradigms
-Please have pyspice, matplotlib, numpy in the python environment and run
+To setup the environment, please have ngspice in the system run
     pip install -e .

 ## Examples
+    - tests/rlc.py

+Legacy saa codebase (same idea but more ad-hoc implementation)
     - A ladder filter
     - Beamformer with diffrent input angle